altocodenl/TODIS/readme.md

 ## The five pillars

-1. **Single representation of data** (overcomes not being able to look and describe data in unambiguous terms).
+1. [**Single representation of data**](https://github.com/altocodenl/TODIS/?tab=readme-ov-file#pillar-1-single-representation-of-data) (overcomes not being able to look and describe data in unambiguous terms).
-2. **Single dataspace**. (overcomes having parts of the system floating around instead of being part of one whole picture).
+2. [**Single dataspace**](https://github.com/altocodenl/TODIS/?tab=readme-ov-file#pillar-2-single-dataspace) (overcomes having parts of the system floating around instead of being part of one whole picture).
-3. **Call and response** (overcomes the invisibility of how data is transformed inside a DIS).
+3. [**Call and response**](https://github.com/altocodenl/TODIS/?tab=readme-ov-file#pillar-3-call-and-response) (overcomes the invisibility of how data is transformed inside a DIS).
-4. **Logic is what happens between call and response** (overcomes doubts about the shape of the solution for a clearly specified problem).
+4. [**Logic is what happens between call and response**](https://github.com/altocodenl/TODIS/?tab=readme-ov-file#pillar-4-logic-is-what-happens-between-call-and-response) (overcomes doubts about the shape of the solution for a clearly specified problem).
-5. **Interface is call and response** (overcomes separateness between system and user and between data and time).
+5. [**Interface is call and response**](https://github.com/altocodenl/TODIS/?tab=readme-ov-file#pillar-5-interface-is-call-and-response) (overcomes separateness between system and user and between data and time).

 ### Pillar 1: single representation of data